 Memorial development project

-The Memorial is undergoing major development changes which may affect Education bookings and school visitors.
+The Memorial is undergoing major development changes which may affect capacity for Education bookings and school visitors.
 To manage this impact the length of school visits may be limited onsite.
 Availability will be visible when booking online.
-If you require assistance with planning your visit please contact firstname.lastname@example.org.
+As part of these changes, the Discovery Zone has permanently closed for future redevelopment.
+If you require assistance with planning your visit please contact firstname.lastname@example.org

 Before you arrive

 - You need to advise us of any cancellations or changes to student numbers at least five working days prior to visiting.

 - Please ensure a ratio of at least one accompanying adult to 15 students.
 Accompanying adults are free of charge.

 - As the Memorial’s development project continues, there may be changes onsite.
 Please ensure you have read any correspondence sent from the school bookings team in order to prepare for your visit.